daybologic/telegram-bot/README.md

 ## Project goals

 The project started out as a way to quickly ask a remote copy of [yt-dlp](https://github.com/yt-dlp/yt-dlp) to perform downloads of music videos, but this has thus far been an semi-abandoned goal.
 Instead, the bot quickly took on a rapid growth of off-the-cuff ideas.
-See features.
+See [Features](#Features).
 We would appreciate any patches or forks!

 ## Setup / installation

 TODO: nb. most users will not be installing this bot, and therefore instructions will be perfected later.

-For the moment, we will direct you to features instead.
+For the moment, we will direct you to [Features](#Features) instead.
 The bot relies on too many external, unpackaged dependencies at the moment to set up by third parties.

 ## Talking to the Bot